sksaifuddin/jedi-journey/README.md

 > *There is more treasure in books than in all the pirate’s loot on Treasure Island.* – Walt Disney

-My journey to improve myself in Life by reading atleast 3 books per month.
+My journey to become a JEDI(master of Life and Force) by reading atleast 3 books per month.
 The categories I will be reading about will be,

 1) :computer: - Computer Science and Programming (Its my passion and what I do for money),
 2) :mortar_board: - Life and Philosophy (I want to understand the real meaning of life and success),